ThunderLoom/ThunderLoom/README.md

 most fully featured.
 A plugin for Mitsuba has also been created, but this is lacking many features compared to the 3dsMax frontend, it was first mainly created for as a proof of concept of having a core library support multiple renderes.
+There is also a pattern editor which can be used on its own to create or alter weaving patterns.
 See the subfolders for these frontends for more information.

 ## Installing the frontends
 Precompiled binaries can be found under the [releases](https://github.com/vidarn/ThunderLoom/releases) tab.
-The zip file includes plugins for VRay/3dsMax (2014/2015/2016) and a plugin for the Mitsuba engine.
+The zip file includes plugins for VRay/3dsMax (2014/2015/2016/2017).

 ### VRay/3dsMax
 (see [frontends/vray3dsMax/README.md](https://github.com/vidarn/ThunderLoom/tree/master/frontends/vray3dsMax) for more info)